 - Ella Enchanted by Gail Carson Levine – I know the movie is terrible.
 The book is anything but.
 Forget Anne Hathaway and read it.
 This fractured fairy tale is probably in my top ten favorite books.

 - Rump: The True Story of Rumpelstiltskin by Liesl Shurtliff – Who knew there was so much backstory behind Rumpelstiltskin?
 (She’s also written Red about Little Red Riding Hood and Jack from Jack in the Beanstalk).

 - The Goose Girl by Shannon Hale – This was one of the first books I ever wrote about here back in 2007, and it’s still one of my all-time favorite books.
 (Full review here)

 - Peter and the Star Catchers by Dave Barry and Ridley Pearson – This is the backstory for Peter Pan and it is SO well done.
 It was one clever thing after another and so funny I was laughing my face off as I read it on my own.
 Definitely on my list of books to read with my girls soon (Full review here)

 - Beauty by Robin McKinley – This was probably the first fairy tale retelling I ever read.
 I love this Beauty and the Beast story so so much.

-- Rapunzel’s Revenge by Dean Hale, Shannon Hale and Nathan Hale – I’m not a mega graphic novel fan, but this one is just 100% delightful.
+- Rapunzel’s Revenge by Dean Hale, Shannon Hale and Nathan Hale – I don’t read a lot of graphic novels on my own, but this one is just 100% delightful.
 How can you not love the idea of Rapunzel using her long hair as a lasso?